johnhenry/antisocial-network/docs/development.md

 - [surrealist desktop app](https://surrealdb.com/surrealist)

-  This desktop applicaon allows you to view the database in a more visual way.
+  This desktop application allows you to view the database in a more visual way.

 ## Scripts